Drknyan/drknyan.github.io/README.md

 # Update 1.1.4-C

 Fixed margins from all margins to margin-left and margin-right respectively in attempt to fix the width without editing the height.

+# Update 1.1.4-D

+Fixed index.html footer to include a to the top button.